Ylianst/ESP-IQ2020/documentation/extras.md

 ## ACE / Freshwater salt systems

 If you have a ACE or Freshwater module attached to your hot tub, this integration will allow you to see the salt sensor and control the power level (0 to 10) of the salt system.
-To do this, add the following under the `number`, `sensor` and `switch` sections:
+To do this, add the following under the `binary_sensor`, `number`, `sensor` and `switch` sections:

 ```
 binary_sensor:
-  - platform: iq2020-dev
+  - platform: iq2020
     salt_level_confirmed:
       name: Salt Level Confirmed
+    status_state1:
+      name: Status State 1
+    status_state2:
+      name: Status State 2

 number:
   - platform: iq2020